benjitsu/benwhere/_pages/hi5-gift-store.md

         </div>
         <div class="row">
             <div class="col">
                <p>I worked closely with the product manager and engineering lead to determine the functionality of the gift store.
-Based on the data we had about previous interactions on our platform, we decided that birthdays and top friends would be the main things to promote beside the gifts.
+Based on the data we had about previous interactions on our platform, we decided that birthdays and top friends would be the main things to promote next to gifts.
 We then drew up wireframes covering all the interactions, error states, and edge cases.
-Lastly I produced the visual design and worked with front-end to impelement.</p>
+Lastly, I produced the visual design and worked with front-end to implement.</p>
             </div>
         </div>